 Taking full advantage of Java 8 runtime features

 The following is a partial list of the advantages of migrating to the Java 8 runtime:

-- Jetty 9 is now used and supports both Servlet 2.5 and 3.1 web applications including the use of servlet annotations.
+- Jetty 9 supports both Servlet 2.5 and 3.1 web applications, including servlet annotations.

-java.lang.SecurityManagerinstalled at startup, which means all Java standard classes are now available and there is no longer a whitelist.
+- All standard Java classes are now available, and there is no class whitelist.

-/tmpfilesystem is writable - this comes out of the app's RAM allotment.
+/tmpfilesystem is writable - this takes up the app's RAM allocation.

 - Network I/O can now be performed on any Java thread.
 App Engine API calls still require being on either a Request Thread or a thread created by the Thread Manager API.